Last updated: 17 October 2022

 If you use your email software to send us a message, please be aware that the message you send is not encrypted by default.
-If you want to send us personal information via email we advise you to always encrypt your messages beforehand.
-For more information check “Email communication with us” further down.
+If you want to send us personal information via email, we advise you to always encrypt your messages beforehand.
+Please see the section "Email communication with us" for more information.

-Apart from the aformentioned data processors, we don’t transfer your data to any other third parties.
+Apart from the aforementioned data processors, we do not transfer your data to any other third parties.

 If you click on our dedicated contact buttons: firstname.lastname@example.org or any other contact buttons ("pre-register via email", email icon) your email software will be activated and invites you to send your comments to a specific functional mailbox.
 When you send such a message, your personal data is collected only to the extent necessary to reply.
 If you use your email software to send us a message, please be aware that the message you send is not encrypted by default.
 If you want to send us personal information via email we advise you to always encrypt your messages beforehand.